todorpp/Docker/project_02/README.md

 2 We will use Multi Stage builded Docker file to create and push a image to the repository.
 The code will be executed and send copied to the nginx server
 The build syntax will be: docker build -f frontend/Dockerfile.prod -t example/example_name ./frontend

+3 New Tak Definition should be created frontend and backend can't be in same task communicating on same port 80 .
+In such situation also option is backend port to be changed , or frontend and backend to be merged in single container